Joe DeCamillis: Denver Broncos

 On January 20, 2015, DeCamillis was hired by the Denver Broncos.

 On February 7, 2016, DeCamillis was part of the Broncos coaching staff that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 On October 13, 2016, DeCamillis served as the interim head coach for Denver's game against the San Diego Chargers while Gary Kubiak was recovering from an illness.
 The Broncos lost 21–13 in his head coaching debut.

 Jacksonville Jaguars

 On January 13, 2017, DeCamillis was named as the special teams coordinator for the Jacksonville Jaguars.

 Los Angeles Rams

 He was hired by the Los Angeles Rams on January 21, 2021, as the special teams coordinator.
 DeCamillis won his second Super Bowl ring when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.
 He was fired on January 18, 2023.

 Texas

 In 2023, DeCamillis joined the staff of the Texas Longhorns football team as a special assistant to the head coach.

 South Carolina

 In 2024, DeCamillis joined the staff of the South Carolina Gamecocks football team as associate head coach and special teams coordinator.
+Under his tutelage, punter Kai Kroeger was a First-Team All-American and First-Team All-SEC selection in 2024.
+Punt returner Vicari Swain was a Third-Team All-SEC and a Third-Team All-American per Phil Steele in 2025 after scoring three touchdowns off of punts (lead the nation).

+Las Vegas Raiders

+On February 16, 2026, Decamillis was hired by the Las Vegas Raiders as their special teams coordinator under head coach Klint Kubiak.